rabarberpie/grit/README.md

 | `--verbose, -v` | Add some more verbose printing |

 # Init Command
 The init command is used to initialize the active manifest, which is the basis for all other grit commands.
+This manifest file is located in the GRIT_DIRECTORY directory (default: `.grit`), where all other manifest and configuration files are located as well.

 It is possible to call this command multiple times to re-initialize the active manifest, e.g. to switch manifest or to clone an additional manifest URL.

 Syntax:
 ```